 Do private jet charters use the same airports as commercial airlines?

 Yes, jet charters use the same airports as commercial airlines.
-However, most commercial air traffic uses about 300 airports worldwide, while passengers flying on private jet charters have access to more than 7,000 airports!
+However, most commercial air traffic occupies about 300 airports worldwide, while passengers flying on private jet charters have access to more than 7,000 airports!
 This includes the major commercial airports and an extra 6,700 smaller, specialized airfields that are not serviced by scheduled airlines.

 Departing aboard a private charter